dsyer/sagan-wiki/Run-the-site-on-Cloud-Foundry.md

 You should now be able to visit the site at http://[host].cfapps.io and browse around.
 You will notice that search functionality does not yet work and that the blog and team pages are empty.

+### Next steps

+At this point, the app is running against an in-memory H2 database and in-memory cache.
+You may want to [[Configure Marketplace services]].